 Lexington in Sanilac County, Michigan — The American Midwest (Great Lakes)

 Location.
-43° 15.933′ N, 82° 31.862′ W. Marker is in Lexington, Michigan, in Sanilac County.
-Marker is at the intersection of Main Street (State Highway 25) and Hubbard Street, on the right when traveling south on Main Street.
+43° 16.137′ N, 82° 31.856′ W. Marker is in Lexington, Michigan, in Sanilac County.
+Marker is on Main Street 0.1 miles north of Huron Avenue, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 5646 Main Street, Lexington MI 48450, United States of America.
+Marker is at or near this postal address: 5475 North Main Street, Lexington MI 48450, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 27, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 327 times since then.
-Photos: 1, 2. submitted on March 27, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.
+It was originally submitted on March 27, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 494 times since then and 6 times this year.
+Photos: 1, 2. submitted on March 27, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+3. submitted on September 22, 2015, by Joel Seewald of Madison Heights, Michigan. • Bernard Fisher was the editor who published this page.